Frequently Asked Questions

 The same verification rules will apply program wide.
 Used equipment will be no exception.

-- Applicant must utilize equipment and structures reimbursed with cost share funds for the intended purpose of the program for a minimum of 3 continuous years from date of purchase.
+- Applicant must utilize equipment and structures reimbursed with cost share funds for the intended purpose of the program for a minimum of five (5) continuous years from date of purchase.

-- Site visits relating to the performance of the activity before, during and after completion may take place.
+- Site visits relating to the performance of the project before, during, and after completion may take place.
+Site visits may include verification of program eligibility to ensure applicants meet eligibility and minimum livestock/acreage requirements for chosen program(s).

-- Applicants may be required to repay funds if they fail to comply with all aspects of the cost share guidelines.
+- Applicant may be required to repay funds for failure to comply with all aspects of the cost share guidelines.

 Yes.
 The same verification rules will apply program wide.
 Used equipment will be no exception.

-Applicant must utilize equipment and structures purchased with cost share funds for the intended purpose of the program for a minimum of 3 continuous years from date of purchase.
+Applicant must utilize equipment and structures purchased with cost share funds for the intended purpose of the program for a minimum of five (5) continuous years from date of purchase.

 Producers submitting handwritten receipts/invoices may receive a written request to provide better clarification and transparency of the transaction before the reimbursement request will be approved.